 The best part about your honeymoon in the Philippines is the affordable cost of accommodation!
 Stay at Villa Calachuchi for your Philippines honeymoon, the bungalows are set in pristine gardens with a small pool.
 It’s luxury honeymoon accommodation at a budget price point and it’s located close to the airport.

-To save on accommodation costs on your Philippines honeymoon, use this link for $20 AUD off your next hotel with booking.com.
+To save on accommodation costs on your Philippines honeymoon, here is $20 AUD off your next hotel with booking.com.
 Airbnb is also quite popular in Puerto Princesa, and you can find some awesome apartments and houses for your Philippines honeymoon at super affordable prices.
-Follow this link for $35 free credit off your Puerto Princesa accommodation.
+Here is $35 free Airbnb credit for your Puerto Princesa accommodation.

 If you’re looking to relax by the beach away from the crowds on your Philippines honeymoon, Port Barton is the place to go.
 It’s a great Philippines honeymoon destination that’s off the beaten path… literally.
 It’s off an unfinished dirt road that has construction going on around you.
 Perhaps the road has since been finished, nevertheless, it’s a great Philippines honeymoon destination that isn’t packed with tourists.
 The drive to Port Barton is incredible as it goes through some of the most untouched and underdeveloped parts of Palawan.